Ted Byfield: The Christians: Their First Two Thousand Years 12-volume history book series

+In 2013, with The Christians completed, Byfield turned his focus to increasing the influence of SEARCH by introducing an online journal with current interest topics.
+Byfield served as president and chairman of SEARCH from 2007 until his death in 2021, whereupon his son Vincent, who had managed SEARCH since 2011, took over.

 Conversion to Orthodox Church in America

 Following the September 11 attacks, Ted and Virginia Byfield left the Anglican church, which had adopted a "modernistic theology" that the Byfield's considered to be "simply heretical."
 They converted to the Orthodox Church in America, a stricter form of Christianity.
 They were motivated to convert by the 11 September attacks, and a "sense of a growing conflict between Christianity and Islam."
 This concern also inspired them to work on a history of Christianity.